JDare/ClankBundle/Resources/docs/ClientSetup.md

 As seen from the example above, Clank.js is a wrapper around Autobahn.js which allows for remote procedure calls and pub sub behaviour.

+If you want to avoid hardcoding the connection URI here, see the code tip on [sharing the config](code/SharingConfig.md)

 To make a Remote Procedure Call (RPC) from the client you can do the following:

 #### session.call(commandName, parameters)